irregularchat/COM-B-workflow/README.md

 python3 -m venv venv
 source venv/bin/activate
 if [ ! -f .env ]; then cp .env.template .env; fi
+#set permissions for the .env file
-pip3 install -r requirements.txt
+chmod 600 .env #set permissions for the .env file to read/write only for the owner pip3 install -r requirements.txt
 ```